Obligatio consensu: Emptio venditio

 Emptio venditio is a contract of sale.
 This contract derives its force from the consent of the parties.
 If, however, they agree to reduce the terms of the contract to writing, then the contract is not complete until it is fully committed to writing.
 If earnest money (arrha) had been given, this was forfeited to the seller if the buyer breaches the contract, and double the value of the earnest money was forfeited by the seller if he breaches the contract.
 The earnest money was considered only as evidence of the contract.

 There must be a price fixed and certain for every sale, and this price must consist of a sum of money.

-Observations on the above: (1) A sale of a thing at a price to be fixed by a third person is valid if the person does fix a price.
-(2) The price must be in money otherwise the contract is one of permutatio.
+A sale of a thing at a price to be fixed by a third person is valid if the person does fix a price.
+The price must be in money otherwise the contract is one of permutatio.
 This was the view held by the Proculeans, the Sabinians considering it to be venditio.

 The seller in a contract of sale had to guarantee the buyer free, undisturbed and lawful possession of the thing sold, and to secure him against latent faults.

 The buyer was bound to put the seller in legal possession of the purchase money.

 The contract of sale is completed by the consent of the parties; after this, the thing sold is at the risk of the buyer, who also obtained the advantage of any increase to the object.

-The actual transfer of the dominium (ownership) in the thing, that is, the conveyance, as distinguished from the contract, was completed by the delivery of the legal possession of the thing to the buyer.
+The actual transfer of the dominium ('ownership') in the thing, that is, the conveyance, as distinguished from the contract, was completed by the delivery of the legal possession of the thing to the buyer.

 A sale might be made absolutely or subject to a condition.
-Accessory contracts modifying the principal one were termed pacta (or "pacts").
+Accessory contracts modifying the principal one were termed pacta ('pacts').

 If the seller disposed of a thing that was not in commercio, such as a temple or a religious place, he was liable to the buyer for any loss that the latter might have incurred by the error.
 A stipulator in a similar case would have had no remedy.

 If the price was less than half the value of the thing sold, the seller might rescind the contract unless the buyer agreed to make up the deficiency.
 This was termed laesio enormis (or laesio ultra dimidium).

 If the object sold was totally unfit for the purpose intended, the buyer might bring an action for rescission – the actio redhibitoria.

 If the object possessed some defect which diminished its value, the buyer could bring the actio quanti minoris within one year; by this he obtained a corresponding reduction in price.